 First things first, Xfce’s modular architecture feature several components, some are part of its core and some are optional apps or panel plugins.
 Take some time to read their description.
 You might wonder what the heck is a window manager? or I never heard of freedesktop.org or d-bus, are they edible?.
 Search for them, I can’t possibly explain everything there is to know about Linux desktops in a single blog post.

 In my opinion the best way to get started with code is to scratch your own itch, you know, deal with that annoying bug or a behavior that could be improved.
-The rule of thumb is to browse Xfce’s Bugzilla and look for that bug or report it in case no one noticed the problem until now.
-Then go to Xfce’s repository browser, clone the repository for the component you are about to hack, fix the problem and attach a patch to the bug report.
+The rule of thumb is to browse Xfce’s GitLab and look for that bug or report it in case no one noticed the problem until now.
+Then go to Xfce’s GitLab, clone the repository for the component you are about to hack, fix the problem and send a merge request.
 That’s easy for me to say, isn’t it?
 I’m going to prove you it is not that hard, let’s go step by step.

 Update: this section is now part of Xfce’s Wiki.